hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 #### #Print queue ticket and Cencel queue in last registration page
 ![Ehealth bad2](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%233%20Ehealth/%233bad1.4.PNG)
-If Users want to print ticket or cencel their queue ,they must enter registration mechanism to reach last page of registration, to get that feature,it's not structured and will make difficult user.
+If Users want to print ticket or cencel their queue ,they must enter into registration mechanism to reach last page of registration, to get that feature,it's not structured and will make difficult user.

 `Move print queue ticket and cencel queue to landing page together registration feature.`

 #### #Input what queue data
 ![Ehealth bad2](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%233%20Ehealth/%233bad2.PNG)
 When users want to print ticket or cencel queue they must find their data first.
 Maybe, the right title is not "cari data antrian" but "masukan nomer antrian" ,"cari" close means to search somethings missing, but there is no missing,users have their data.
 And "data antrian"/queue data is too general, is not exactly what need to insert.

 `Change "Cari" to "Input" ,it's maybe more proper meaning.
 And "Data" to "nomer or id" that exact meaning to make users light catch what site intention.`